Published On: Aug 20 2014 08:43:31 AM CDTUpdated On: Dec 30 2014 03:05:26 PM CST

 Retired FBI agent Robert Levinson has been missing since 2007.
 His family says he was working as a private investigator in Iran when he disappeared, and multiple reports suggest Levinson may have been working for the CIA.

 Haleh Esfandiari, an Iranian-American scholar, spent months in solitary confinement before Iran released her on bail in August 2007.
 Esfandiari was visiting her ailing mother in Tehran when she was arrested and charged with harming Iran's national security.

 Robert Parkwas released by North Korea in 2010 without any apparent U.S. intervention.
 The Christian missionary crossed into North Korea from China, carrying a letter asking Kim Jong Il to free political prisoners and resign.
-Here, he holds a photo of Kim and a malnourished child during a protest in Seoul.

 In 2009, American tourists Sarah Shourd, Shane Bauer and Joshua Fattal were arrested by Iran on suspicion of espionage during a hiking trip along the Iraq-Iran border.
 Shourd was released 14 months later on "humanitarian grounds" while Bauer and Fattal were convicted of "illegal entry" and "espionage" two years after their arrest.
 They were each sentenced to eight years in prison, but were released on Sept.
 21, 2011.